Skip to Content

 10. Major – a grouping of courses by subject matter or academic discipline.
 Undergraduate majors typically consist of 30 SCH and master’s are 18 hours.

-11. Marketable Skills – as discussed in the 60X30TX, Texas Higher Education Strategic Plan: 2015-2030, those skills valued by employers that can be applied in a variety of work settings including interpersonal, cognitive, and applied skill areas.
+11. Marketable Skills – as discussed in the THECB strategic plan, those skills valued by employers that can be applied in a variety of work settings including interpersonal, cognitive, and applied skill areas.
 Those skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities.

 12. Minor – a grouping of courses for a single discipline or from interdisciplinary areas that a student pursues in addition to a major.
 An undergraduate minor is less in-depth than a major and typically consists of at least 18 SCH, and a graduate minor is typically at least six SCH.